omeeomi/omeeomi.github.io/docs/index.md

 - In the first challenge of the first track, you'll learn how to run Sentinel CLI commands.

+???

+The workshop exercises leverage the Instruqt platform and make solving the exercises much easier.
+We recommend you not start the second track until the second session when the workshop is delivered in two sessions.

 ---
 name: instruqt-basics
 # Instruqt Basics